ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

-# BERTELSMANN-SCHOLARSHIP---INTRODUCTION-TO-AZURE-APPLICATIONS-NANODEGREE-PROGRAM
+# CLOUD DEVELOPER USING MICROSOFT AZURE NANODEGREE

-## This repository contains the lessons from Bertelsmann Scholarship.
-Introduction to Azure Applications Nanodegree Program.
+## This repository contains the lessons and quizzes from Cloud Developer Using Microsoft Azure Nanodegree Program.

 # LESSON 1 INTRODUCTION TO MICROSOFT AZURE DEVELOPMENT: